 - Staff alignment and training

 For those of us who produce, inventory, or move products – these costs can be especially difficult to control.
-Inventory control and associated costs are a tricky business.
-You have lots of inventory on hand?
+Inventory control and associated costs are tricky business.
+Do you have lots of inventory on hand?
 Let’s try something.
 Walk out to the area where it sits.
 Now close your eyes and think of what pallets full of money would look like.

 Now, open your eyes slowly.
 What do you see?
-OK, you still see your inventory sitting there, but you may as well be staring at pallets full of money because that’s what it is!
+OK, you still see your inventory sitting there, but you may as well be staring at pallets full of money because that’s what they are!

 Ways to Reduce Inventory Costs

-While there are many ways to cut inventory – Here I’ve given you 6 big ways.
+While there are many ways to cut inventory, here are 6 major ones.
 See if you agree and let us know if you agree or if we can help you stage, move, or deliver your inventory for you.

 - Better Planning – See!
 I told you it was _________ (fill in the blank)’s fault!

 Those blanks can be filled in by sales, production, shipping, purchasing, etc.

 But we’re a team or at least we should think and act that way.
 Instead of pointing fingers and trying to lay blame on some person or department for high inventory – work together to plan and take action that most if not all groups agree with.
 And doesn’t cost anything and working together has other benefits.